United Methodists lift 40-year ban on LGBTQ+ clergy, marking historic shift for the church

 “I know I’m called to ministry and know I’m called to be here,” Cox said in an interview.
 The decision to remove the ban on LGBTQ+ ordination is “an affirmation of the call by our official policies,” Cox said.

-Cox already pastors a church in Columbus, but her inability to receive ordination credentials is both a symbolic gesture against her personhood and a limit on her participation in United Methodist life.
+Cox already pastors a church in Columbus, but her inability to receive ordination credentials is both a symbolic gesture against her personhood and it limits her participation in United Methodist life.
 For example, she's unable to serve as a clergy delegate in the regional legislative assembly or at the UMC General Conference.

 The West Ohio Conference board of ordained ministry could reconsider supporting Cox's commissioning as early as May, potentially positioning her for conference delegates to vote on her commissioning at a meeting in June.
 Similar to her situation, Cox knows others who have waited to pursue ordination until the UMC removed the ordination ban.